JupiterOne-Archives/docs-old/docs/integrations/slack/index.md

 ## Overview

-JupiterOne provides a managed integration with Jira.
-The integration connects directly to Jira APIs to obtain project information and issues.
+JupiterOne provides a managed integration with Slack.
+The integration connects directly to Slack APIs using the JupiterOne Slack app to obtain information and allows delivery of Slack messages to specific channels.

 ## Setup